About Us

 Camp activities

 We definitely keep our campers busy having fun!
 Our days are broken into many programming periods with most being by age group, but many involve all of us playing together.
-Activities are typically overseen by Camp Aldersgate staff and our volunteers.
-We get to know each other with interactive name games, and do lots of team building and group initiatives, leading to working as small teams on the low ropes course.
+Activities are typically overseen by Camp Speers staff and our volunteers.
+We get to know each other with interactive games, team building, and group initiatives throughout our time together.

 Camp History